jankazil/isd-lite-data/README.md

 Scripts are intended to be executed in the following sequence:

 - `scripts/Switzerland_Metadata_Download.py`
-  Download the ISD station metadata file and produce:
+  Download the ISDLite station metadata file and produce:
   - `data/switzerland_stations.2020-2023.txt`:
      station metadata of Swiss stations for which observations are available for download between 2020-12-03 and 2023-12-31.
 - `scripts/Switzerland_Observations_Download.py`
-  Download the ISD station observations and produce:
+  Download the ISDLite station observations and produce:
   - `data/USAF_ID-WBAN_ID-YYYY.gz`:
      files with observations of Swiss stations for which observations are available for download between 2020-12-03 and 2023-12-31.
 - `scripts/Switzerland_Observations_Load.py`
-  Load the ISD station observations into an xarray Dataset and produce:
+  Load the ISDLite station observations into an xarray Dataset and produce:
   - `data/switzerland_stations.2020-2023.nc`:
      netCDF file with observations of Swiss stations for which observations are available for download between 2020-12-03 and 2023-12-31.